derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBlocks.md

 ---

-## Let's create a function to delete a block
+## create a function to delete blocks
-' deleteBlock ', the function to remove the block from ' Index (number of array), Declares a function ' deleteAllBlocks ' that removes all the blocks that are placed.
+Let's declare ' deleteBlock ', the function to remove the block from ' index (which one in the array).
+Also declare ' deleteAllBlocks ' which removes all the blocks that are deployed.
-You must write `deleteAllBlocks` above of `deployBlocks`, it will avoid an error.
+You must write them above the code of `deployBlocks`, unless it will cause an error.

 ```lua
 function deleteBlock(index)